 - Thanks to the inventive cooking style of celebrity chef, Ferran Adria (known for the world-famous El Bulli restaurant), Catalan cuisine has never been more popular.
-Barcelona cuisine is characterized by an innate creativity that other Spanish regions lack.
+Barcelona cuisine is characterized by innate creativity that other Spanish regions lack.
 For example, raisins and nuts are often mixed into vegetable dishes; rabbit is combined with snails; poultry or meat is cooked with fruit.
-There are several specialized regional dishes, such as pan con tomate (bread with tomato and olive oil), trinxat (steamed cabbage, potatoes and bacon) and crema catalana (Catalan creme brulee) that make even Spaniards from other regions want to flock to Barcelona for a hearty meal.
+There are several specialized regional dishes, such as pan con tomate (bread with tomato and olive oil), trinxat (steamed cabbage, potatoes and bacon), and crema Catalana (Catalan creme brulee) that make even Spaniards from other regions want to flock to Barcelona for a hearty meal.

-Tapas is basically a collective name for ´bits of delicious stuff´ and each bar/restaurant will have their own varieties.
-A common option is tortilla (a thick savoury cake made with eggs – much like a very fat omelet – that comes with fillings of zucchini, potato, meats and cheeses).
+Tapas is basically a collective name for ´bits of delicious stuff´ and each bar/restaurant will have its own varieties.
+A common option is a tortilla (a thick savory cake made with eggs – much like a very fat omelet – that comes with fillings of zucchini, potato, meats and cheeses).
 More exotic choices will take you into a world of half-quail baked in Pedro Jiminez sherry, or tempura artichoke flowers stuffed with blue cheese.
 Almost all tapas are served with the tomato-rubbed, olive-oil drizzled bread slices that the region is known for.
-Be aware that tapas are sold per serving – ask the prices before you order as a selection of tapas can quickly become much more expensive that a full restaurant meal.
-They can be worth it for the flavour and variety, though.
+Be aware that tapas are sold per serving – ask the prices before you order as a selection of tapas can quickly become much more expensive than a full restaurant meal.
+They can be worth it for the flavor and variety, though.

-When you miss home (and its surprising how a craving for Vegemite or Hershey bars can leave you almost weeping), you might want to head to one of the specialty stores around the city.
+When you miss home (and it’s surprising how a craving for Vegemite or Hershey bars can leave you almost weeping), you might want to head to one of the specialty stores around the city.
 There won´t be everything you need from home, but baked beans (for the Brits) and Oscar Meyer wieners will show themselves if you look hard enough.